-A virus, cold or flu in the eyes of Chinese medicine is an exterior invasion.
+A virus, cold or flu in the eyes of Asian/ Chinese medicine is an exterior invasion.
 Something is attacking the body from outside.
 Like all exterior invasions, to treat it we need to identify the nature of the disharmony using the 6 Exterior Evils (Pathogens) wind, cold, heat, dampness, dry, and summer heat.
 When it comes to colds and flu wind, cold, heat and dampness are the most common culprits.
 Read more about exterior and interior patterns here.

 Having formulas like Ge Gen Wan and Gan Mao Ling and single herbs like propolis, goldenseal and echinaccea are on hand is a good idea.
 No one wants to run to the store or herbalist when you are sick.
 However, none of these herbs are delightful to nosh and it isn’t appropriate to ingest them frequently.

 Before we get ill, we have an opportunity – the chance to implement preventative habits and build our immunity by regularly ingesting foods and herbs in their simplest form.
 These foods fall into the “release the exterior” and bitter and pungent (spicy) – and they are abundant.
 Actually, I had a bit of challenge to choose just twelve.
 Including some of these foods and herbs regularly in your diet can make a world of difference the next time Violet Virus comes to play.
 I crack out the formulas or propolis when a vicious battle looms.

 Cranberry – Tart and bitter little cranberries are high in vitamin C and loaded with antioxidants.
 They are antifungal, antibacterial and antibiotic.
 They are famous for entering the Lower Burner and fighting off Kidney and Bladder infections – but they don’t stop there.
 Add these gems to your diet.

 Elderberry – Elderberry has a long history of regular use.
 Ease to grow and abundant the little berries were harvested and preserved in wines, liquor and jellies.
 It’s gentle yet powerful.
 It is neither too hot or too cold so it can be safely used by anyone of any age.
 I keep elderberry in my medicine cabinet in some form (lozenges, syrup, tea) all year long and it’s the first thing I reach for when Clara comes home with story of how many kids are out with the flu or cold.
 Pull it out preventatively at the start of the season or when you feel weak.
 Double up when you are feeling under the weather.